Grandfather's Profile Hike

 Starting Point: Profile Trail Parking Area on U.S. Hwy.
 105

 The trail exits the cove and dips into the next one, where you cross scenic Shanty Branch on very large, parallel rectangular stepping stones.
 A small cascade is just upstream, and a larger one is just downstream.
-To get to it, stay on the trail - it heads down slightly and you'll see the cascade on your left where there is a large overhanging bluff on the right.
-Rocks capped with ferns make this a very inviting area to hang out longer than you should.
+The trail swings left, downstream, to pass through the cleft between a big bluff to the right and a boulder that split off the bluff to the left, next to the cascading stream.

 The trail climbs again past the bluff, and gets a bit steeper, but not terribly so.
 It wraps into progressively drier coves as far as running water goes, but lush carpets of greenery and wildflowers still grow on the rich soil of the forest floor.
+The rhododendron fades away, and is replaced by Hobblebush (Viburnum lantanoides) which has neat white flowers in mid-May.
 The trail then begins a series of switchbacks taking you to progressively higher elevations.
-A few Red Spruce trees start to mix in with the hardwoods as you move through 4000 to 4500 feet in elevation.
+A few more Red Spruce trees start to mix in with the hardwoods as you move through 4000 to 4500 feet in elevation.

 Foscoe View makes a nice little rest stop at approximately the halfway point of the hike (distance-wise), with limited vistas to the north and west.
-You can see lots of development on the surrounding mountains, making it apparent why protection of land on Grandfather Mountain is so important, and the Amphibolite Mountains near the horizon.
+You can see lots of development on the surrounding mountains, making it apparent why protection of land on Grandfather Mountain is so important, and the view stretches to the Amphibolite Mountains and even the mountains of Virginia near the horizon.

-Beyond Foscoe View, the trail starts getting rockier, but isn't quite truly difficult since most of the rocks are artfully arranged in a stair-step fashion.
-Another series of switchbacks will provide more views up to the looming Profile Cliffs above you than down to the valley if the leaves are off the trees.
-You'll soon pass the Profile campsite on the left.
+Beyond Foscoe View, the trail starts getting rockier, but most of the rocks are artfully arranged in a stair-step fashion.
+Another series of switchbacks will provide more (wintertime) views up to the looming Profile Cliffs on Green Ridge above you.
+You'll soon reach the Profile campsite on the left.

-The section of trail just beyond the Profile campsite goes through a wetter area, but it is almost entirely paved with hundreds of huge, flat stones.
+The section of trail just beyond the Profile campsite goes through a wetter area as it swings back to the southwest, but it is almost entirely paved with hundreds of huge, flat stones.
 Named "Peregrine's Flight", this part of the trail is as outstanding to the world of trailbuilding as the infamous Linn Cove Viaduct of the Blue Ridge Parkway on the opposite side of Grandfather Mountain is to roadbuilding.

-After passing a few more switchbacks and rock outcroppings, the next view you'll see is of the Profile Cliffs and is called - appropriately - Profile View.
+After passing a few more switchbacks and rock outcroppings (and the 5000 ft contour), the next view you'll see is of the Profile Cliffs and is called - appropriately - Profile View.
 This is one of the views which give Grandfather Mountain its name - the rocks do indeed look like the profile of an old man's face.
 Another view, from along highway 105 near Foscoe to the north, shows another way the mountain could have been named.
 From that view, the old man looks like he's lying on his back.